 a) Notwithstanding Section 2960, any proposed decision or decision issued under this chapter in accordance with the procedures set forth in Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of Title 2 of the Government Code, that contains any finding of fact that the licensee or registrant engaged in any act of sexual contact, as defined in Section 728, or sexual behavior, as defined in subsection b, when that act is with a patientclient, or with a former patientclient within two years following termination of therapy, shall contain an order of revocation.
-The revocation shall not be stayed by the administrative law judge.
+The revocation shall not be stayed by the administrative law judge, but may be stayed by the board.